-For instance, consider LaMDA, Google’s latest language model shown off earlier this year at I/O 2021.
+For instance, consider LaMDA, Google’s latest language model shown off back at I/O 2021.
 With Tensor, Google might be aiming to pull off such resource-intensive tasks on-device, something that would elevate the Google Assistant experience on Pixel phones.
 Of course, this is merely speculation at this point.
 We will have to wait to see how the Tensor chipset performs.

 Another area where Tensor chipset would benefit Pixel 6 phones is software updates.
 Smartphone makers usually have to rely on MediaTek or Qualcomm for firmware updates before pushing out the latest Android update.
 What Qualcomm offers at best is three years of major OS updates and four years of security updates.
 Take the ridiculously expensive $1,499 Snapdragon Insiders phone, for example.